estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D70 - May 22, 2018
+No swift today, just spent some time in HTML and CSS fixing up my website.  #100DaysOfCode #swift #iOS #html #css

 ### R2D69 - May 21, 2018
 Taking a short break from In App Purchases.
 Playing around with CALayer properties. #100DaysOfCode #swift #iOS